adoble/adr-j/doc/usage/Writing_Templates.md

 Type: field

-Description: The data the ADR was created
+Description: The date the ADR was created

 ### `author`